JC-LL/crokus/README.md

 - [x] on the command line, type "crokus -h".
 A simple help is provided.
 Not many options !
 - [x] crokus --ast test.c will generate the complete AST for this C file.
 - [x] crokus --cfg test.c will generate a CFG for each function enclosed in the C file.
-- [ ] crokus test.c will generate try to generate a three-address code (TAC) textual representation (work in progress !)
+- [ ] crokus test.c will try to generate a three-address code (TAC) textual representation (work in progress !)
 More to come !
 Stay tuned !

 ## How to help :